jrgp/healthapp/README.md

 ## Prod deployment

-If you have [fpm](https://github.com/spotify/dh-virtualenv) installed, you can build a .deb package using the following.
+If you have [fpm](https://fpm.readthedocs.io/en/latest/index.html) installed, you can build a .deb package using the following.
 You could even use [quickdebrepo](https://github.com/jrgp/quickdebrepo) to host your own apt repositiory.

-    fpm
+    fpm -s dir -t deb -n healthapp -v 0.0.1 --prefix /opt/healthapp healthapp static

-Once the resulting deb is installed, HealthApp will be installed to `/opt/healthapp`.
+Once the resulting deb is installed, HealthApp will be installed to `/opt/healthapp/healthapp` and will accept the arguments as above.

 It's recommended you run the API Server behind a reverse proxy, eg apache or nginx, and use that to terminate SSL.